About Patrick Stull

-American artist, Patrick Stull has spent the last seventeen years mostly creating imagery about the lives of women.
+American artist, Patrick Stull has spent the last eighteen years mostly creating imagery about the lives of women.
 He searches for what lies beneath the surface of his subjects, empowering each one he encounters.
-He has recently ventured into the realm of surrealism, creating powerful imagery that reflects on our humanity while dealing with the meaning of art.
+He has recently ventured into the realm of surrealism, creating powerful imagery that reflects on our humanity while dealing with the meaning and power of art.

 Stull, 71, a self-taught artist, works in many artistic disciplines.
 Educated at San Diego State University with degrees in psychology, economics and philosophy during the 1960’s, amidst the backdrop of the counter-culture revolution and the Viet Nam War, where his social consciousness and political views were shaped.
 Stull emerged from a Catholic Irish/German family, one of five children where work, discipline and religion took precedence over emotional expressions of the self – a different kind of loving environment.
 Being a husband of thirty-plus years and father to two has taught him the power of kindness, love and commitment.

-- Stull has been interviewed on Radio, filmed for television and published in various national and local media publications.
+Stull has been interviewed on radio, filmed for television and published in various national and local print media.
 The following are a few examples.

 Hemali Acharya Zaveri: Photographic assistant and digital technician.
 Highly skilled and creative photographer in her own right.